 The Heritage Grant is for projects that include archaeological and traditional sites, buildings and sites with Historic Place classifications, notable and heritage trees and other buildings or sites Council consider worthy of assistance.
 This is currently funded at $5000 per annum.

-Council receive applications on a six monthly basis, typically in February and August each year.
+Council receives applications on a six-monthly basis, typically in February and August each year.
 Click here to open the application form.
-For exact closing dates, please contact the Grants Administrator at email@example.com or phone +64 3 689 7771.
+For the exact closing dates, please contact the Grants Administrator at email@example.com or phone +64 3 689 7771.

 - Archaeological and traditional sites.

 - Buildings and sites with Heritage New Zealand classifications and/or listed in the Waimate District Plan.